Trismegiste/DokudokiBundle/README.md

 ### I see you're using mongo types in your classes model, what about abstraction ?
 Seriously, have you ever switch an app to another database ?

-### Is there any other constraints you have used ?
-* No mandatory inheritance for model except one interface (for DDD concern)
-* Minimum number of switch because it is hidden inheritance
-* No more than 5 methods per class
-* No method longer than 20 NCLOC
-* No static because it is global
-* SRP, OCP, LSP, ISP, DIP at maximum level
-* coupling at minimum level (checked with [Mondrian][*16] )

 ### Is there any lazy loading or proxy classes for DBRef ?
 Fly, you fools